daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-02-12-BS-SNPer-Molec-Underpinnings-WGBS.md

 Other lab members, Kevin Wong and Emma Strand have tried to run BS-SNPer on their data but keep encountering this error: Too many characters in one row!
 Try to split the long row into several short rows (fewer than 1000000 characters per row).
 Error! at /opt/software/BS-Snper/1.0-foss-2021b/bin/BS-Snper.pl line 110.

-Kevin also reached out to URI research computing and there is now an updated BS-SNPer module that may have solved this error that I will try.

-As we have run the same pipeline and similar extractions from coral tissue samples, we think it may be an issue with the .bam output files from the nf-core methylseq pipeine.
-I am going to try an approach with my samples, first with the methods used by Steven Roberts in this [post](https://github.com/hputnam/Geoduck_Meth/blob/master/code/10-ct-snp.sh) and then an approach used by Kevin Wong [here](https://github.com/kevinhwong1/KevinHWong_Notebook/blob/master/_posts/2022-11-21-Testing-BS-SNPer-on-WGBS-data.md).
+I am going to try an approach with my samples, with the methods used by Steven Roberts in this [post](https://github.com/hputnam/Geoduck_Meth/blob/master/code/10-ct-snp.sh).

 # 1. Set working directory